sharminakhi998-dev/monte_carlo_gbm/README.md

 ## Why

 Made this while studying continuous-time finance (Black-Scholes / GBM).
-Good way to actually *see* what "volatility" and "drift" do instead of just staring at the formula.
+Good way to actually *see* what "volatility" and "drift" do instead of just building the formula.